-- To activate your JHU e-mail address and JHED account, go to the “First Time JHED User” link for instructions.
+- To activate your JHU e-mail address and JHED account, go to the my.jhu.edu and find the “First Time JHED User” link for instructions.

-- Visit the Johns Hopkins Information Technology “Getting Started” page to connect to the Hopkins WiFi and learn more about computer and software discounts.
+- Visit the Johns Hopkins Technology Store to learn more about computer and software availability.

-- Visit the JHU Microsoft Teams page to connect.
+- Visit the JHU Microsoft Teams page to connect to Teams.
 This is an excellent tool to contact staff, faculty, and fellow students for a chat, call, or video.
-It’s a great way to contact Mike or Kevin with a quick question, especially when there are a lot of e-mails in their queues.
+It’s a great way to contact the academic staff with a quick question, especially when there are a lot of e-mails in their queues.

 - After setting up your JHED account, you can set up access to your JHU e-mail on your mobile phone.
 In your phone’s web browser, go to mobile.johnshopkins.edu.
 Sign in with your JHED ID and password and you will be taken to your JHU Outlook account where your e-mail can be accessed.